How Much Are Your Social Security Benefits Worth?

 Those Social Security retirement benefits you've been paying into for years and years are out there on your horizon somewhere.
 Or maybe they're looming in the relatively near future.
 You know exactly how much your benefits are worth, right?

-But your estimate might be wrong.
+Your estimate may be wrong.
 You'd be surprised at how many families and singles routinely underestimate their Social Security benefits.
 Start by thinking of them in terms of what you would have to have in the bank at retirement to deliver the same amount of monthly income you're living on now.

 How to Value Your Benefits

 You can answer that question by taking the present value of that stream of cash flow.
-To pay yourself $1,500 a month increasing at 2 percent a year for 20 years, you'd need $263,977 in the bank earning a 5 percent annual rate of return.
+To pay yourself $1,500 a month increasing at 2% a year for 20 years, you'd need $263,977 in the bank earning a 5% annual rate of return.
 You'd need $348,535 if you live for 30 years.

-And if you assume that you're using safe investments earning 2 percent instead of a portfolio earning 5 percent—the same rate of assumed inflation at which your income increases each year—you would then need $352,941 in the bank for the income to last 20 years.
+And if you assume that you're using safe investments, earning 2% instead of a portfolio earning 5%—the same rate of assumed inflation at which your income increases each year—you would then need $352,941 in the bank for the income to last 20 years.
 You'd need $529,411 for it to last 30 years.

 The Value Is Even Higher for Married Couples

 You might be shocked to learn that it's not uncommon for benefits to be worth more than a million bucks for a married couple.